fossasia/eventyay-tickets/doc/development/social_login.rst

    - One consumer secret

-5. Add the consumer key and consumer secret to your Pretix admin settings
+5. Add the consumer key and consumer secret to your Eventyay admin settings

 After Approval
 ~~~~~~~~~~~~~~~
-Once approved, other users can log in to your Pretix instance using their MediaWiki account.
+Once approved, other users can log in to your Eventyay instance using their MediaWiki account.